 As you can imagine, proximity is one of the most important factors when it comes to local Toronto SEO.
 If someone searches for a Toronto electrician, it does not do them any good if they are being shown electricians from Addison, Texas.
 Or even electricians from Addison Illinois.
-By showing electricians near your Chicago location, Google solves a few issues:
+By showing electricians near your Toronto location, Google solves a few issues:

 Proximity is maybe the most important ranking factor, but it does vary based on the service industry.
 For example, if you want to order a Pizza, you will be shown Pizza restaurants that are really close to you so your food does not get cold by the time it gets to you.
 On the other hand, if you want a really good and communicative family lawyer, you might be willing to travel further away once in a while to meet with her.

 Proximity is one of the local SEO factors that applies differently to the organic results and to the map pack.